Palks-Studio/static-site/README.md

 - Code comments serving as customization markers
 - Usage documentation
 - A clear usage license

-The complete project structure is provided as an example
-in the file `public_version/example_structure.txt`.

 No external dependencies are required.